 Ecuador travel blog by Mark Berman -

-At sometime late at night around midnight I turned up in Portoviejo after traveling all day since the morning from Piura in Peru
+At sometime around midnight I turned up in Portoviejo after traveling all day since the morning from Piura in Peru

 up the coast through Tumbes and into Ecuador passing through Guayaquil.
 This was my second time in Ecuador.
 Portoviejo is not in

-the Lonely Planet and it was easy to see why.
+the Lonely Planet and it is easy to see why.
 But I have good friends here that I like to visit.
 My 3rd time in Portoviejo I had been traveling all the way down the coast.

 Find a Hotel